 "School choice" describes a nationwide movement supporting the rights of parents to choose the type of education that best fits their children's needs.
 Since ACSTO founded the first tax credit scholarship organization in 1998, the school choice movement has gained significant momentum throughout the United States.

-Here we have compiled some of the best school choice resources available—including supporting organizations, information about the Supreme Court's decision in ACSTO v.
-Winn, as well as articles, books, and reports.
+Here we have compiled some of the best school choice resources available—including information about the Supreme Court's decision in ACSTO v.
+Winn; reports, articles, and books; and supporting organizations.

 Alliance Defending Freedom (ADF)

 ADF is the acclaimed legal organization that represented ACSTO in the ACSTO v.
 Winn litigation at the U.S. Supreme Court.